Post Summary: Explore the wild terrain of Eastern USA with these 9 stunning National Parks on the east coast.

 There are discounts for the disabled, active military, and senior citizens.

-More information about the national park passes is available here.
+More information about the national park pass is available here.

 National Park Passport